-Like other leading liquid termiticides, Termidor is lethal to termites when they ingest it (which they do readily since they don’t know it’s there).
+Like other leading liquid termiticides used in termite prevention, Termidor is lethal to termites when they ingest it (which they do readily since they don’t know it’s there).
 But, unlike all other termiticides, Termidor is lethal on contact as well.
 Once a termite comes into contact with Termidor, they carry it back to the colony on their bodies.
 Every other termite it contacts will itself become a carrier, contacting and infecting others.
 This is known as “The Transfer Effect”.

 Termidor is a Responsible, Low Dose Termite Treatment